Clean, innovative design; USB Type-C port; Brilliant display; Great stylus; Long battery life;

 The Surface Book 2 we reviewed costs $1,999 and includes an Intel Core i7-8650U CPU, 8GB of RAM, a 256GB SSD and an Nvidia GeForce GTX 1050 GPU with 2GB of VRAM.

-The base model costs $1,499 with last year's Intel Core i5-7300U CPU, no discrete graphics, 8GB of RAM and a 256GB SSD.
-If you can afford it, we'd recommend spending the extra $500 to get the discrete graphics and 8th Gen Core CPU.
+Thanks to a 2019 update, the Surface Book 2's base model (still $1,499) now comes with an 8th Gen Intel Core i5-8350U processor, as opposed to the older Intel Core i5-7300U CPU).
+This machine still features no discrete graphics, 8GB of RAM and a 256GB SSD.
+It costs an extra $500 to get the discrete graphics and 8th Gen Core i7 CPU.

 You can boost the quad-core model we reviewed up to 512GB of storage and 16GB of RAM for $2,499 or 1TB/16GB for $2,999.